ennauata/houseganpp/README.md

 Contact
 ------
-If you have any question, feel free to contact me at nnauata@sfu.ca
+If you have any question, feel free to contact me at nnauata@sfu.ca.

 Acknowledgement